Dark Chocolate Hazelnut Cookies

 Instructions

 - Preheat your oven to 350 degrees F. Line a baking sheet with parchment paper or a silicone mat.
+Set aside.

 - In a medium mixing bowl, stir together the flour, salt, and baking soda.
 Add the dry ingredients to the wet ingredients and mix until just combined.

-- Bake for 10 minutes, or until the cookies are set and the bottom edges are golden brown.
-Carefully remove from the oven.
-Allow to cool on the pan for 2 minutes before transferring to a wire rack to cool completely.
+- Carefully remove the cookies from the oven.
+Allow them to cool on the pan for 2 minutes before transferring to a wire rack to cool completely.

 Nutrition